AET-DevOps25/team-the-merge-doctors/helm/README.md

 ## Remove Deployment

-To remove the deployment and delete everything from cluster, execute the following command.
+To remove the deployment and delete everything from cluster (expect secrets and configs), execute the following command.

 ```
 kubectl delete all --all -n team-the-merge-doctors